dmerejkowsky/blog/content/en/post/0188-classes-vs-types.md

 }
 ```

-Valid code does compile of course
+Valid code compiles of course:

 ```rust
 let robot = new_robot();